|

 panels instead of gasoline as the fuel.
 As a result, exhaust fumes and oil

+consumption are eliminated.
 The solar cell panel generates an electrical charge that is stored in a

 battery and used to provide energy as the vehicle is driven.
 The lighter the